hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 The following constant Add stages its 4,200-byte operand with one DMA and runs one contiguous Spatz call.
 Both compact Sub instances use the same contiguous Spatz binary path and preserve positive-scale rounding.
 Source op 247 scalar Mul is one exact AFU LUT pass.
-Command generation now stops at source op 252, the final compact plane-axis Concat of `[1,2,2100]`, `[1,2,2100]`, and `[1,80,2100]`; lower it as three contiguous local DMA segments, then continue one unsupported source ID at a time through reshape and final output handling.
+Source op 252 final compact plane-axis Concat writes its three input intervals directly to the public output binding.
+All selected operators now lower; next make auxiliary command workspaces lifetime-aware and fit the final package within 520,192 bytes.

 ### P3 — Performance and DMA overlap